 I used 4 extra long (200 mm / 8″) screws for the final assembly.
 To hide their heads I drilled 24 mm holes, which was the size of the dowel I wanted to use for plugs.
 As mentioned, the size of 200 mm was about 3/4 of the total width of the shelf, which meant some overlap inside.
 Those 4 holes were not drilled in exactly corresponding, mirrored spots on both sides, but in the centre of each segment.
 All segments had different lengths, which helped.
 That way it looked aesthetically and made the shelf strong.

 That wasn’t the 1st time I used very long screws.
 As always, my impact driver helped a lot, I can’t imagine using any other tool for this application.
 However, it can be seen below, the torque of 100 Nm wasn’t enough at some stage – the screw in the middle hit a knot and I couldn’t even remove it!
 I had to cut it off with an angle grinder.
 That made me worried a bit before the final assembly, but luckily there were no problems and it went smoothly.
 I had to look for a perfect alignment – using clamps in all directions helped and everything came out nice and straight.

-Sanding didn’t take long and once finished I applied a coat of boiled linseed oil, drilled holes in wall, screwed in the hooks and hung the shelf.
-Next I prepared the plugs: I cut them with a hand saw, sanded them and applied some oil.
-Next, I simply pushed them into those 4 exposed holes on both sides, snug fit, no need for glue.
+Sanding didn’t take long and once finished I applied a coat of boiled linseed oil, drilled holes in the wall, screwed in the hooks and hung the shelf.
+Next, I prepared the plugs: I cut them with a hand saw, sanded them and applied some oil.
+Next, I simply pushed them into those 4 exposed holes on both sides, snug fit, with no need for glue.